gangoffork/rules-engine/README.md

 # rulesEngine
-Just a basiv rule engine for javaScript.
+Just a basic rule engine for javaScript.